max1220/simple-love-lights/README.md

 # API

-You must create a light world, which holds all the needed functions for From your `love.draw()` function, you **must** call the provided function `world:drawLights(drawOccludersFn, coordTransX, coordTransY)`.
+You must first create a light world, which holds all the needed functions for operation.
+Then, From your `love.draw()` function, you must call the function `world:drawLights(drawOccludersFn, coordTransX, coordTransY)`.
-`drawOccludersFn` is a callback that draws all shadow-casting objects in the scene.
+Where `drawOccludersFn` is a callback that draws all shadow-casting objects in the scene.
 The Objects are only drawn to the shadow map.

 ```